mukundraj/macosko-compute/README.md

 # using rstudio and jupyterlab on gcp VMs with a portable personal disk

+## 0. quick look up for routinely commands (after initial setup)

+Here's a [list of routinely used commands](/docs/postsetup.md) to use after initial setup.
+For initial setup, proceed to next step.

 ## 1. create a personal disk
 - use gcp web ui to create a personal disk.
 This disk will hold all your data (being activly analyzed, not archival) and R libraries.
 Also, this disk can be resized later if needed.